nolanbconaway/nolanbconaway.github.io/content/articles/2023-dbt-ci.md

 The final step is to write a workflow to put it all together.

-THe below workflow first sets up a dbt python environment, then downloads the state, then runs the dbt build wrapper (making sure to pass in the correct paths to the state and profiles.
+The below workflow first sets up a dbt python environment, then downloads the state, then runs the dbt build wrapper (making sure to pass in the correct paths to the state and profiles).

 ```yaml
 name: CI